espressif/pytest-embedded/README.md

 ============================= 1 passed in 0.01s =============================
 ```

-- if run with `pytest -s`, would get output like:
+- if run with `pytest -s`, the output would be as follows:

 ```shell
 collected 1 item